In this article, we're going to highlight one of our newest widgets, Latest Q&A List, covering topics like:

 Use these options to filter the types of questions that are displayed in the widget:

 How to add this widget

 This widget is available by default on many Higher Logic sites.
 If you don't have this widget on your site or want to add it somewhere new, let's learn how.

-- Navigate to the page where you'd like to add the widget (e.g., your site's Home page or a community Home page) and click the edit this page icon in the Webmaster Links menu.
+- Navigate to the page where you'd like to add the widget (e.g., your site's Home page or a community Home page).

 - You're now editing the page in Page Designer.
 On the Build tab > Widget section, type "latest Q&A" in the search field to quickly locate the widget.